 The internet is a creepy place.
-It just like a real world full of evil, pretense and desperate humans looking for quick buck.
+It just like a real-world full of evil, pretense, and desperate humans looking for a quick buck.
 But dissimilar to the real world, internet theft can be run or operated from the safety and anonymity of a keyboard.
-Their are tortoise-like humans out there waiting for online shoppers to fill their credit cards details in a fake form space or website.
+There are tortoise-like humans out there waiting for online shoppers to fill their credit card details in a fake form space or website.

-You could save yourself, friends and family from falling a victim of online tricks as long as you follow a few easy precautions.
+You could save yourself, friends and family, from falling victim to online tricks as long as you follow a few easy precautions.
 Here are one or two tips to ensure your credit cards are safe.

 Abstain from clicking links from Emails

 Phishing is a frequent online scam.
 It is one of the usual ways fraudsters use in obtaining people’s credit card information.
 It is always in a form of an email with a replica email address of your financial organization.
 Such email can from time to time, urgent and requesting you to confirm your credit card or banking information by clicking on a dangerous and tricky website link.
 Don’t ever click on the link directly from your email.
 Your details alone won’t be stolen but it could also infect your computer with viruses and malware.
 If you end up sharing your credit card information with scammers, you should call your credit rating agencies to flag your account.

 You don’t have to give out your social security number (SSN) before you can make an online purchase.
 If peradventure you came across any website or any online platform requesting for your SSN, just close or delete such website from your browser.